📅 Published on March 16, 2024 | 🕒 Last updated on March 4, 2026

 Pupil

-The pupil also provides a pathway for aqueous humor, a fluid that nourishes your eyes, to flow to the front of your eye.
-Humans have round pupils, but other animals have different shapes, like slits or rectangles.
+The pupil also provides a pathway for aqueous humor — a nutrient-rich fluid — to flow from the posterior chamber to the anterior chamber of the eye.[7]

 Lens